william-spongberg/my-data/README.md

 **Author:** William Spongberg

 Apps and services online grab, use and sell your data all the time.
-However, thanks to privacy acts, you can request a copy of all the data they have collected from you.
+Thanks to privacy acts, you can now request a copy of all the data they have collected from you.

 Unfortunately, this data is very hard to read and understand for the average person.
-This project aims to make it easier to understand the data you have collected, and gives helpful analytics and notes on e.g. who Instagram has sold your data to.
+It's hidden behind garbled html code, or thousands of lines of JSON code, or maybe it's just simply too much information to fully understand just at a glance.
+This project aims to make it easier to understand the data you have collected, and gives helpful analytics and notes on who, for example, Instagram has sold your data to.

+I had the initial intention for this project of finding out information on the number of liked and saved posts I have, but after crawling through the disturbingly large amount of information some of these platforms have on me and struggling to understand it all I quickly turned my focus towards privacy and helping the average user understand how much of their personal information gets consumed by these massive conglomerates.

-Also, I plan to add support for gambling sites that like to make it hard to see how much you have actually lost/gained.
+I plan to eventually add support for gambling sites that like to make it hard to see how much you have actually lost/gained.
 Most gamblers have no idea how much they have lost, and this project aims to make that clear.
 It would also be helpful to see graphs of how much you have lost/gained over time.

-Using Deno because it's awesome.
-Can do backend, frontend, database and server hosting all in one.
+My eventual goal for this project is honestly for it to be picked up and improved upon by governments of the world to be used as a tool every person is entitled to.

 > See the [wiki](https://github.com/william-spongberg/my_data/wiki) for more information.